 Training data in machine learning is what an ML algorithm is built on.
 Essentially, this is the model's DNA.
 Throughout the training process, the model is designed to continually evaluate the data, make adjustments to function, and complete its objectives.

 Validation data is also used in the training process.
 This data incorporates new, unevaluated information into the model.
 This is where teams test how their model behaves and makes predictions based on new information.
 In short, validation data helps influence the model’s adaptability.

 Lastly, we must consider how test data is used in machine learning.
 After the training phase comes to an end, and the model is fully operational, testing begins.
 Testing data is used to determine how a model interacts with unseen, real-world datasets.
 This allows teams to determine if the ML algorithm has been effectively trained.

 As models are built, trained, and evaluated, data scientists will choose the approach with the best performance.
 However, because of low visibility, weak performance monitoring, or the opaque nature of models themselves, model bias and other issues will creep in if we aren’t careful.

 With AI increasingly driving critical functions, it is essential to create responsible AI.
 By closely monitoring how the model is performing, issues like model bias and data drift, can be detected and eradicated before any adverse effects are experienced.
-Constant and accurate monitoring means that the model is continuously improving and will provide the best results possible.
+Accurate model monitoring tools ensure models are continuously improving and will provide the best results possible.

 At Fiddler, our mission is to help you build trust into your AI.
-Our MPM platform enables you to observe and explain the changes occurring within your models in real-time, allowing you to make adjustments before deployment.
+Our AI observability platform enables you to observe and explain the changes occurring within your models in real-time, allowing you to make adjustments before deployment.